Understanding Stroke Guidelines and How to Prevent Stroke in Women

 Don’t smoke.
 Smoking increases the risk of stroke; the risk more than doubles for African Americans who smoke compared to their nonsmoking peers.

-Eliza Miller, M.D., M.S., is a neurologist at NewYork-Presbyterian/Columbia University Irving Medical Center and an assistant professor of neurology at Columbia University Vagelos College of Physicians and Surgeons.
+Eliza Miller, M.D., M.S., is a neurologist at NewYork-Presbyterian/Columbia University Irving Medical Center and an associate professor of neurology at Columbia University Vagelos College of Physicians and Surgeons.
 She has a particular interest in women’s cerebrovascular health through all life stages and is an expert in cerebrovascular complications of pregnancy and the postpartum period.

 Olajide A. Williams, M.D., M.S., is an attending physician specializing in the treatment of stroke and cerebrovascular diseases at NewYork-Presbyterian/Columbia University Irving Medical Center.
 He is also a professor of neurology, vice dean of community health, and vice chair of the Department of Neurology at the Columbia University Vagelos College of Physicians and Surgeons.